pabloschneegluth/pabloschneegluth/README.md

 ## About me 👋

-I am a Computer Engineer specialized in Information Management and Systems also a Full Stack Developer.
+I am a Computer Engineer specialized in Information Management and Systems, with a strong passion for 🔒 Cybersecurity and ✨ Artificial Intelligence.

+### What I'm Up To
-Currently working at Pilz, in the Competence Center department.
+Currently, I'm working at Pilz in the Competence Center department, where I get to explore and implement cutting-edge solutions.

+###

+I'm always excited to learn about new advancements and look forward to connecting with others in the tech community.
+Feel free to reach out!

 <!--
 **pabloschneegluth/pabloschneegluth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.